StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 You need to explicitly define the data partitioning columns and establish the mapping relationship between partitions and ranges of partitioning column values.
 During data loading, StarRocks assigns the data to the corresponding partitions based on the ranges to which the data partitioning column values belong.

 As for the data type of the partitioning columns, before v3.3.0, range partitioning only supports partitioning columns of date and integer types.
-Since v3.3.0, partitioning column values support to be timestamps and strings.
-When explicitly defining the mapping relationship between partitions and ranges of partitioning column values, you need to first use functions to convert partitioning column values of timestamps or strings into dates, and then divide the partitions based on the converted dates.
+Since v3.3.0, three specific functions to be used as partition columns.
+When explicitly defining the mapping relationship between partitions and ranges of partitioning column values, you need to first use a specific function to convert partitioning column values of timestamps or strings into dates, and then divide the partitions based on the converted dates.

 :::info